-Examples of the seasonal hysteresis loops of the stations G4, H06, H07 and ED_21 are shown in Fig. 1213.
-Shapes of loops in panels A, B and C are different from corresponding event loops in Fig. 106 indicating a difference in the similarity in the seasonal and the event dynamics of these stations to the streamflow.
-Further differences are seen when comparing the median seasonal Spearman correlation coefficients (Fig. 1314), hysteresis index (Fig. 1415) and time-shift (Fig. 1516) to their counterparts on the event scale (Figs. 67, 78 and 89).
+Examples of the seasonal hysteresis loops of the stations G4, H06, H07 and ED_21 are shown in Fig. 13.
+Shapes of loops in panels A, B and C are different from corresponding event loops in Fig. 6 indicating a difference in the similarity in the seasonal and the event dynamics of these stations to the streamflow.
+Further differences are seen when comparing the median seasonal Spearman correlation coefficients (Fig. 14), hysteresis index (Fig. 15) and time-shift (Fig. 16) to their counterparts on the event scale (Figs. 7, 8 and 9).

-Figure 1213: Seasonal hysteresis loops of three groundwater stations (a, b, c) and one soil moisture station (d) to the streamflow for the year 2018 (Fig. 4).
-Colour of the points represents the day week of the year.
+Figure 13: Seasonal hysteresis loops of three groundwater stations (a, b, c) and one soil moisture station (d) to the streamflow for the year 2018 (Fig. 4).
+Colour of the points represents the day of the year.
 Seasonal dynamics of each station in relation to the streamflow is described by time shift in seasonal dynamics (Lag), Spearman correlation (Cor), hysteresis index (HI) and groundwater table elevation or soil moisture content change over the year (Δh).

-The Spearman correlation coefficient of groundwater and soil moisture seasonal dynamics to the streamflow (Fig. 1314) is, in contrast to the event scale, high ($\rho > 0.7$) for all stations except G2 ($\rho = 0.63$), G3 ($\rho = 0.14$), G4 ($\rho = 0.63$) and G8 ($\rho = 0.07$).
+The Spearman correlation coefficient of groundwater and soil moisture seasonal dynamics to the streamflow (Fig. 14) is, in contrast to the event scale, high ($\rho > 0.7$) for all stations except G2 ($\rho = 0.63$), G3 ($\rho = 0.14$), G4 ($\rho = 0.63$) and G8 ($\rho = 0.07$).
 Surprisingly, the lower and mid slope groundwater stations that have a low correlation to streamflow on the event scale show high correlation on the seasonal scale.
 Two examples are stations H01 and H06, with mean event correlation to streamflow of $\rho = -0.15$ and $\rho = -0.04$, and seasonal correlation of $\rho = 0.93$ and $\rho = 0.89$, respectively.
 Correlation among stations in the same landscape unit is the highest in the riparian zone also on the seasonal scale but the difference to other units is smaller compared to the event scale.
-Even upper slope groundwater stations, which do not correlate well to stations in other landscape units, are well correlated to each other.
 Even upper slope groundwater stations which do not correlate to other stations are well correlated to each other.
-All soil moisture stations are well correlated to the stream ($\bar{r}s = 0.83 \pm 0.06$) and among them in all landscape units.
+All soil moisture stations are well correlated to the stream ($\overline{r_S} = 0.83 \pm 0.06$) and among them in all landscape units.

-Figure 1314: Median Spearman correlation coefficient between median weekly streamflow at catchment outlet (Q), groundwater (BP, H, G) and soil moisture (ED) over years 2017 and 2018.
-Colour of the circles corresponds to the value of the Spearman correlation coefficient; Colour of the station names corresponds to their landscape positionunit.
+Figure 14: Median Spearman correlation coefficient between median weekly streamflow at catchment outlet (O), groundwater (BP, H, G) and soil moisture (ED) over years 2017 and 2018.
+Colour of the circles corresponds to the value of the Spearman correlation coefficient; Colour of the station names corresponds to their landscape position.
 Coloured rectangles enclose values of stations in the same landscape unit.
 Only time-series longer than 45 weeks per year are compared.

-The pattern in the median seasonal hysteresis index (Fig. 1415) is more similar to the event pattern than the Spearman correlation coefficient.
-Riparian station G4 and some lower, mid and upper slope groundwater stations have negative hysteresis index against the streamflow (Fig. 1415, first column) indicating a delay in their seasonal dynamics.
+420 The pattern in the median seasonal hysteresis index (Fig. 15) is more similar to the event pattern than the Spearman correlation coefficient.
+Riparian station G4 and some lower, mid and upper slope groundwater stations have negative hysteresis index against the streamflow (Fig. 15, first column) indicating a delay in their seasonal dynamics.
 These are stations with the deepest groundwater table and some are also in contact with the deep groundwater system.
-All soil moisture stations have hysteresis index in relation to the streamflow close to zero or even slightly positive, indicating mostly synchronous seasonal dynamics.
+All soil moisture stations have hysteresis index in relation to the streamflow close to zero or even slightly positive, indicating mostly 425 synchronous seasonal dynamics.